Ipul787/04-event-and-state/README.md

 ## Practicum 1

-In this practicum, we will learn about how to make event handler from components.
+In this practicum, we have learnt about how to make event handler from components.
 This is done to respond to whatever input the user made on the website.
 To do this, we will make a component first before adding an event to the component.

 ``````
 export default function Button_01(){